cosmos/cosmos-sdk/examples/examples.md

 # Basecoin Example

-Here we explain how to get started with a basic Basecoin blockchain, how to send transactions between accounts using the ``basecli`` tool, and what is happening under the hood.
+Here we explain how to get started with a simple Basecoin blockchain, how to send transactions between accounts using the ``basecli`` tool, and what is happening under the hood.